React View Transitions: A Hands-On Look

 );

-Add some CSS and every route change gets a smooth transition:
+}With some CSS, every route change gets a smooth transition:

 ::view-transition-old(root) {